 - At least a 2.0 cumulative GPA in all 2000+ level Business courses

-- Only courses and credits reflected on your UConn transcript at the time of application are considered
+- Only courses and credits reflected on your UConn transcript (in the "Undergraduate Record" section) at the time of application are considered

 - Withdrawing from, or failing, critical courses that are in-progress at the time of application will immediately result in an ineligible application and subsequent inadmissibility for that application cycle